google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 This is an applied course, but we will do a little math along the way.

-For matrix math it would be nice if you knew how to add, subtract, and multiply matrices.
+For matrix algebra it would be nice if you knew how to add, subtract, and multiply matrices.
 Understanding dot products and transpositions would be helpful too.

 For statistics a probability, we only lightly touch these concepts in the course.
 You should